 The Geospace Environment Modeling (GEM) program is sponsored by National Science Foundation (NSF) Division of Atmospheric and Geospace Sciences.

-- The 2012 GEMstone (Volume 22) has been published and is available in the Newsletters section.
+- The GEMstone Newsletter Volume 23 has been published and is available at Newsletters.

 Acknowledgment and Disclaimer

-This GemWiki site is supported by the National Science Foundation under Grant No. 0903107.
+This GemWiki site is based upon work supported by the National Science Foundation under Grant No. 0903107.
 Any opinions, findings and conclusions or recommendations expressed at this web site are those of the authors and do not necessarily reflect the views of the National Science Foundation (NSF).